serengil/tensorflow-101/README.md

 1- [How single layer perceptron works](python/single-layer-perceptron.py)

-This is 1957 model implementaion of perceptron.
+This is the 1957 model implementation of the perceptron.

 2- [Gradient Vanishing Problem](python/gradient-vanishing.py) ( [Tutorial](https://sefiks.com/2018/05/31/an-overview-to-gradient-vanishing-problem/) )